davidkgriggs/PS5ish/README.md

-# PS5ish
+# XBOXSERIESish
-PS5ish is a Theme for Playnite that emulates the PS5 UI
+XBOXSERIESish is a Theme for Playnite that emulates the XBOX Series UI

-See the Playnite Forum thread for more information: https://playnite.link/forum/thread-492.html
+See the Playnite Forum thread for more information: https://playnite.link/forum/thread-629.html

 Please support the Main Playnite Project: https://www.patreon.com/playnite